zenobi-us/zenobi-us/content/posts/2025-08-15-blue-green-with-traefik-part-2-proxmox-pivot.md

 }
 ```

-**Terraform → Ansible Integration:**
+**Making Terraform and Ansible Play Nice**

-A vm by itself isn't useful to me, so I use the Ansible provider that runs the playbook automatically after VM creation.
-For those of you familiar with a world before docker, you might be familiar with this pattern from your use of Vagrant.
+A blank VM is useless - I need Docker, Traefik, and all my tools installed.
+The Ansible provider runs automatically after the VM is created.
+If you're old enough to remember Vagrant, it's basically that but actually works:

 ```hcl
 resource "ansible_playbook" "playbook" {